-- engage in a classroom discussion about ways to be good stewards of the Earth.
+- name ways to be good stewards of the Earth.

-- create a visual representation displaying ideas presented.
+- create a visual representation of the lesson themes with watercolors

-- Lyrics to the song “It’s A Small World” (See Bibliographic References)
+- Lyrics to the song “It’s A Small World” may be found online.

-- The Earth and I by Frank Asch (See Bibliographic References)
+- read aloud copy of The Earth and I by Frank Asch (See Bibliography)

 Asch, Frank.
 The Earth And I. New York, NY: Scholastic, 1994: ISBN: 0-590-89752-7

-Use the globe to show some of the mountainous regions of our world.
-You may also want to point out how the oceans can divide some of the continents.
-The purpose of the class discussion should be focused on the idea that although we may live in different places, do different things, and may look different, we all have the Earth in common.
+On the globe or map, point out mountainous and desert regions of our world.
+Talk about how weather moves around the globe and we all share the oceans and sky.
+You may also point out how the oceans divide the continents.
+The purpose of the discussion is the idea that although we live in different places, do different things, and may look different, we all have the Earth as our home.
 We all share it.
-Together we are the world.
+Together we are one world.

 Read the story, The Earth and I by Frank Asch to the class.
-The child in the story takes the reader on an exploration of what the Earth has to offer and how we can help preserve it.
-After reading the story, brainstorm with the class a list of ways the child was able to help care of the Earth.
-Tell them that these are examples of stewardship. (planting, raking, picking up trash, etc.)
+The child in the story takes the reader on an exploration of what the Earth gives us and what we give the earth.
+After reading the story, brainstorm a list of ways to take care of the earth.
+Tell them that these are examples of stewardship (planting, raking, picking up trash).